Contact Us

 Application

-Please send the following materials electronically to Ms. Christine Smith, St. Thomas Aquinas College at csmith@stac.edu: a cover letter addressing the applicant’s credentials and experience as they relate to the position; resume or curriculum vitae; and names, email addresses and contact information for three professional references.
+Please send the following materials electronically to Ms. Margaret Alaimo, Director of Athletics, at St. Thomas Aquinas College at malaimo@stac.edu; a cover letter addressing the applicant’s credentials and experience as they relate to the position; resume or curriculum vitae; and names, email addresses and contact information for three professional references.
 Applications will be considered until the position is filled.

 Please note: Internal candidates who meet the minimum qualifications will be guaranteed an interview.